All the Resources You Need to Graduate Your Homeschool Student – for FREE!

 If your child did not complete graduation requirements, a GED may be a good option.
 Keep in mind, however, that a GED is generally for people who did not complete high school, and many potential employers will value a diploma over a GED when they’re looking at a resume.

 If you’re considering a GED because you’re concerned that you don’t have “official” documentation, then have your child take an annual standardized test like the CAT.
 You can also sign them up for the SAT or ACT (or both!).
+But, keep in mind that a homeschool diploma you issue is just as valid as something issued by a public or private school!

 If your child has done the work to receive a diploma, don’t be scared of the process!
 That’s why I’m here today!

-Record Keeping & Credits
+Record-Keeping & Credits

 Keeping good records as you go will make everything else we’re going to talk about really easy to accomplish!